wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries            March 2016

+   the server is providing a Tailored Response -- presumably based on the address from which it received the query.

+   The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query.
+Echoing back these values helps to mitigate certain attack vectors, as described in Section 11.

    The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.